scrabbletank/farhome-rules/rulesdoc.md

 Creatures that are immune to charm are immune to this spell.
 The command must be something the creature can reasonably accomplish and cannot be obviously harmful to the creature.
 The spell ends if the creature has completed their task or they take a wound in damage.

-Add a proficiency die for every level cast above 5th.
+Add an enhanced die for every level cast above 5th.

 ___
 #### True Sight